by Mark Albert

 - Certain authorized export transactions.

 Do NOT drink the water.
 Avoid produce that might have been rinsed in water.
+And there’s a State Department health alert for Cuba due to unexplained sonic attacks that left neurological damage.

 Leave your U.S. dollars at home.
 Take euros or Canadian dollars instead, and exchange for CUCs (not CUPs, which the locals use).
 The approximate exchange in April 2017 was 1 euro = 1 CUC.